ncwqr-jsmith29/rbeale/README.md

 Once we have a population of individuals that follow the rules above, we must calculate the load for each strata.
 To determine how well the calculated load represents the data within each strata, we calculate a mean square error (MSE).
 Both the load and the MSE of each strata is calculated by calling the `sbeale()` function inside the `calc_strata_mses()` function.
 Once we have calculated the MSEs for each strata in each individual, we start to enter into the genetic part of the code.

 ### Step 4: Crossover (Breeding)
 The population of individuals is sent to the `crossover()` code so the individuals can "breed."
-Using our genetic language, two individuals pair up and swap their alleles to create 2 - 4 new individuals, or "children."
+Using our genetic language, two individuals pair up and swap their alleles to create 2 or 4 new individuals, or "children."
 Here's an example:

 Individual 1 (Parent 1): 1_____50_____117_____260_____365

 Individual 2 (Parent 2): 1_____103_____256_____302_____365

-We then choose a random "change point."
+We choose a random "change point."
 The changepoint cannot be the first or last allele, as this would make no new individuals.
 Our options are:

-1. Change point == Allele #2
+1. Change point = Allele #2

    Children are created by crossing alleles after the change point.